fuweijie/Paper-on-Large-scale-Machine-Learning/README.md

 # Paper-on-Large-scale-Machine-Learning
-This page is organized based on our paper：A Survey on Large-Scale Machine Learning, IEEE TKDE, 2020．Please refer the paper for more details.
+This page is organized based on our paper：
+- A Survey on Large-Scale Machine Learning, IEEE TKDE, 2020．

+Please refer the paper for more details.
 If you need further discussion, please feel free to contact us with fwj.edu@gmail.com

 #### We review LML according to three computational perspectives:
 Model Simplification, which reduces Computational Complexities by simplifying predictive models;